About Jason E. Murray

 - Environment: There is only one planet, take care of it.

 After working professionally in the technology field since 1995, this is my way of bestowing the wisdom others have shared with me.
+As well as maintaining a central repository to document projects, tools, and topics that interest me.

 Hugo is the foundation of this website.
 Throughout the past 20+ years, this site has evolved through many different frameworks, from static HTML to dynamic CMS systems.
 It has been a lengthy endeavor to find a balance between elegant themes, ease of use, flexibility, and security.